 Filing an Amended Return

-If you've already filed your 2017 tax return and didn't claim the tuition and fees deduction because it hadn't yet been renewed or you weren't aware it had been reinstated, you can file an amended return.
-You can amend your return up to three years after you filed your original return or two years after you paid the tax due for that year, whichever is later.
+If you've already filed your 2017 tax return and didn't claim the tuition and fees deduction, you can file an amended return up to three years after you filed your original return or two years after you paid the tax due for that year, whichever is later.